Dick Morris to Newsmax: GOP Must Play By Dems' Rules to Win Elections

-If Republicans want to keep the House in 2024 and regain the Senate, they'll have to play by the same rules that have been enacted for elections as the Democrats use, Dick Morris of the bestseller "The Return: Trump's Big 2024 Comeback" said on Newsmax Saturday.
+If Republicans want to keep the House in 2024 and regain the Senate, they'll have to play by the same rules that have been enacted for elections as the Democrats use, Dick Morris of the bestseller "The Return: Trump's Big 2024 Comeback" told Newsmax on Saturday.

 Note: Get Dick Morris' new book "The Return" on Trump's secret plan for 2024.
 See It Here!